cmstead/js-refactor/README.md

 ## Automated Refactorings

-**Basic usage:** Press F1 and type `JS Refactorings` to select from a list of all refactorings
+**Basic usage:** Make a selection, right click and select the refactoring you want to perform from the context menu.

-**Alternative options:** You can also press F1 then simply type the name of the refactoring and press enter if you know the name of the refactoring you need.
-Finally, there are hotkey combinations for some of the most common refactorings you might want.
+**Command Pallette:** You can press F1 then simply type the name of the refactoring and press enter if you know the name of the refactoring you need.

+**Shortcuts:** Finally, there are hotkey combinations for some of the most common refactorings you might want.
+Hotkeys are listed in the keybindings section below.

 JS Refactor supports the following refactorings (explanations below):

+**Core Refactorings:**
 - Extract Method
 - Extract Variable
+- Inline Variable
-- Rename Variable (Alias of VS Code internal)
+- Rename Variable (Alias of VS Code internal command)

+**Other Utilities:**
 - Convert To Arrow Function
 - Export Function
-- Inline Variable
 - Negate Expression
 - Shift Parameters Left
 - Shift Parameters Right
+- Wrap selection options:
-- Wrap in Arrow Function
+    - Arrow Function
-- Wrap in Async Function
+    - Async Function
-- Wrap In Condition
+    - Condition
-- Wrap in Function
+    - Function
-- Wrap in Generator
+    - Generator
-- Wrap in IIFE
+    - IIFE
-- Wrap in Try/Catch
+    - Try/Catch

 ### Keybindings

 - Extract method - ctrl+shift+j m
 - Extract variable - ctrl+shift+j v
+- Inline variable - ctrl+shift+j i
 - Rename variable (VS Code internal) - F2

 - Menu of available refactorings - ctrl+shift+j r
-- Inline variable - ctrl+shift+j i
 - Export function - ctrl+shift+j x
-- Shift params to the left - ctrl+shift+j s
-- Wrap selection - ctrl+shift+j w",
+- Wrap selection - ctrl+shift+j w

 ### Usage